 What is your approach to meeting the total needs of your patients?

-Unity Hospice Care is dedicated to a special way of caring for individuals during their final phase of life, offering pain control and symptom relief and allowing the individual to live life as fully and comfortably as possible.
+Hospice of Hope is dedicated to a special way of caring for individuals during their final phase of life, offering pain control and symptom relief and allowing the individual to live life as fully and comfortably as possible.

 In addition to pain control and symptom relief, hospice provides support for patients and their families during a difficult time.
 Our focus is on the patient and family rather than the disease.

-What are the major reasons for considering Unity Hospice Care?
+What are the major reasons for considering Hospice of Hope?

 First, our philosophy is to create and promote an environment that allows patients to be comfortable and peaceful to the maximum extent possible.
 You can count on us to provide high-quality care to all of our patients and to treat them with respect and dignity — just like a member of our own family.